 Stress and metabolic suppression can interfere with biological processes, and sometimes shows up as a disturbance in the menstrual cycle, or as a reduction in sexual function.

 Although there is often great benefit from weight bearing or resistance exercise – if done excessively or inappropriately – this too can compound inflammatory issues, rather than lead to improvement or healing.

 “…weightlifting resulted in profound increases in the liver function parameters…this effect was prolonged…in line with a recent study…in which all markers of muscle damage were significantly increased for up to 10 days after exercise.”

-Metabolic deterioration from continuous or excessive stress – including the stress of exercise without proper nutritional support – can take time.
-The effects of stress are often cumulative and some people – like the young and healthy with strong and resilient metabolic function – can be (or look like they are) in great shape in spite of the fact that their training regime might be causing harm in the long run.
+Metabolic deterioration from continuous or excessive stress – including the stress of exercise without proper nutritional support – can take time to become noticeable.
+The effects of stress are often cumulative, and some people – like the young and healthy with strong and resilient metabolic function – can be (or look like they are) in great shape, in spite of the fact that their training regime might be causing harm in the long run.